ibuli/reactant/README.md

 After creating an app we need to set an environment variable as we did in the local inside our start script in `package.json` file use following command to set an environment variable in heroku account `heroku config:set REACT_APP_GRAPHQL_ENDPOINT=https://api.graph.cool/relay/v1/cju19xslr20rp0186qmasd3mt`.

+After that we are going to commit and push the changes on heroku.
+We will be pushing the changes into `heroku` instead of `origin`.

+Use following command to deploy the changes into heroku master branch - `git push heroku master` make sure you have committed the local changes before pusing it to heroku.

+#TODO
+Watch 4.5 again once you get reply from GraphCool team